Vision Problems and Autism

 - Visual information processing

-If your child has autism and displays behaviors that may be associated with a vision condition, contact Visual Symptoms Treatment Center to schedule a comprehensive eye exam for a proper diagnosis.
-Dr. Neil Margolis will prescribe a vision therapy program to help improve the quality of your child’s vision and, consequently, his or her quality of life.
+If your child has autism and displays behaviors that may be associated with a vision condition, contact Visual Symptoms Treatment Center to schedule a comprehensive functional eye exam for a proper diagnosis.
+We will prescribe a vision therapy program to help improve the quality of your child’s vision and, consequently, his or her quality of life.

 How Prism Lenses (Yoked Prisms or Ambient Prisms) Help

 Prism lenses help autistic children use their vision in a way that impacts other aspects of their well-being.
 For example, prisms can create immediate improvements in posture, balance and attention —significantly increasing the child’s feelings of physical safety and comfort, while decreasing anxiety, sensory overload and more.

 Prism lenses can be worn daily or just for the duration of a vision therapy program, and often produce significant visual improvements.